It could get a lot harder for Europeans to visit America

 EU lawmakers recently called on the bloc's top officials to rescind visa-free travel for U.S. citizens to Europe in response.

-Dimitris Avramopoulos, the EU commissioner for migration, said in a statement that he is in regular contact with Kelly on issues related to fighting terrorism.
+Dimitris Avramopoulos, the EU commissioner for migration and home affairs, said in a statement that he is in regular contact with Kelly on issues related to fighting terrorism.
 He also said that visa-free travel for all EU members remains a priority.

 "The road linking the citizens of Europe and U.S. has to remain open," said Avramopoulos.
 "At the same time it has to be closed to those who put in danger our security."